Dynamic Neural Curiosity Enhances Learning Flexibility for Autonomous Goal Discovery: Conclusion and Discussion

 \subsection{Perception}

-The goal direction of an object is formalized by an angle between a reference vector and the vector of the object's motion (Figure \ref{fig:angle}).
+The goal direction of an object is formalized by an angle between a reference vector and the vector of the motion of the object (Figure \ref{fig:angle}).

-The angle is measured in radian between $-\pi$ and $\pi$ then scaled between \textit{0} and \textit{100} to fit the dynamic neural fields feature space.
-The objects a represented by their color inside the habituation architecture.
-The color spectrum goes from blue to red and fit the neural field feature space from 0 to 100.
+The angle is measured in radians between $-\pi$ and $\pi$ and then scaled between \textit{0} and \textit{100} to fit the dynamic neural field feature space.
+The objects are represented by their color within the habituation architecture.
+The color spectrum goes from red to blue and fits the neural field feature space from 0 to 100.